mosaic-hgw/WildFly/README.md

 * `/entrypoint-wildfly-cli` to execute jBoss-cli-files before start WildFly (read-only access)
 * `/entrypoint-wildfly-deployments` to import your deployments, also ear- and/or war-files (read-only access, optional write access)
 * `/entrypoint-wildfly-logs` to export all available log-files (read/write access)
+* `/entrypoint-wildfly-addins` to import additionals files for deployments (read-only access)
 * `/entrypoint-java-cacerts` to change the cacerts with your own (read-only access)

 ## Useful Environment-Variables
-- `ADMIN_USER` define username for wildfly-admin, default: admin
+* `ADMIN_USER` define username for wildfly-admin, default: admin
-- `WILDFLY_PASS` to set password for wildfly-admin, default is a random-string
+* `WILDFLY_PASS` to set password for wildfly-admin, default is a random-string
-- `NO_ADMIN` set "true", if you don't need wildfly-admin
+* `NO_ADMIN` set "true", if you don't need wildfly-admin
-- `HEALTHCHECK_URLS` contain a list of urls to check the health of this container, default is empty
+* `HEALTHCHECK_URLS` contain a list of urls to check the health of this container, default is empty
-- `TZ` to change timezone, default: Europe/Berlin
+* `TZ` to change timezone, default: Europe/Berlin

 ## About Health-Check-Strategies
 There are 3 strategies built into this docker image.